Intermodulation of optical frequency combs in a multimode optomechanical system: Conclusion

 \section{Conclusion}

-We presented a mechanical-optical-mechanical multimodal optomechanical platform, connecting spectrally distant phonons and photons in the MHz, GHz, and hundreds of THz, and demonstrated optical control of mechanical signals.
-Our platform exhibits a mechanical frequency comb in the GHz regime, resulting from self-sustained mechanical oscillations in the GHz regime via a PnC guided mode that interacts with a lasing MHz breathing mode via the optical field, which occurs independent of thermal effects, as supported by our theoretical model.
-Such a platform could enable phonon signal modulation, which requires control of the modulation frequency as well as of the temporal line shape of the phonon signal, both of which could be possible within a platform such as the one that we present here.
-Control of the modulation frequency as well as the spectral distribution of the frequency comb would allow for modulation and temporal shaping, which are prerequisites for the processing of phonon signals in high-frequency phononic devices.
-For successful phonon signal modulation, both the modulation frequency and the temporal shape of the optical signal (i.e., the spectral line distribution of the harmonics that emerge in the phonon lasing regime) need to be controlled.
-With regards to the modulation frequency or comb spacing, as the \textit{M1} lasing breathing mode is able to modulate the \textit{M2} lasing mode, this modulation can be readily tuned by engineering the properties of the low-frequency mechanical mode \textit{M1}.
-This can be done passively through modifications in geometry of the structure (e.g., the waveguide length).
+We presented a mechanical-optical-mechanical multimodal optomechanical platform, connecting spectrally distant phonons and photons in the MHz, GHz, and hundreds of THz, and demonstrated optical control the mechanical dynamics.
+Our platform exhibits the intermodulation of two optical frequency comb in the GHz domain, resulting from self-sustained mechanical oscillations of a GHz PnC guided mode that interacts with a lasing MHz breathing mode via the optical field, which occurs independent of thermal effects, as supported by our theoretical model.

-The modulation frequency can also be actively tuned even further via an external stimulus, such as an atomic force microscope tip or other static actuator which acts as a local perturbation with the dampening leading to an order of magnitude energy loss \cite{Rieger2014}, or with additional electrostatic actuation as envisioned with electro-optomechanical systems \cite{midolo2018nano,Pitanti:15}.
+The modulation frequency ($\Omega_1$) can also be actively tuned even further via an external stimulus, such as an atomic force microscope tip or other static actuator which acts as a local perturbation with the dampening leading to an order of magnitude energy loss \cite{Rieger2014}, or with additional electrostatic actuation as envisioned with electro-optomechanical systems \cite{midolo2018nano,Pitanti:15}.
 In our case, this dampening would significantly shift \textit{M1} and the modulation frequency by consequence.
 With regards to the spectral line shape, Miri et al. \cite{Miri2018} demonstrated that this distribution can be readily controlled via the optical losses of the cavity, which can also be engineered and experimentally tuned.
-Such phonon modulation further enhances understanding and versatility of high-frequency input-output phononic devices \cite{yu2016surface, PhysRevLett.128.015501}.
+Such modulation scheme further enhances understanding and versatility of high-frequency input-output phononic devices \cite{yu2016surface, PhysRevLett.128.015501}.

+More generally, such a process enriches the level of control in multimode optomechanical platforms and could be used for applications such as realizing sub-threshold multimode lasing of two GHz modes without the need for an external intermodal modulation of the laser \cite{Mercade2021}.
+Within this context, the extent to which the modulation frequency as well as the spectral distribution of the frequency comb lines can be readily controlled has yet to be studied, though such prospects could lead towards the realization of optomechanical logic gates \cite{Pelka2021}.